ES

 Key Ingredients:

 Setumaa, located in Southeastern Estonia, has a unique culinary heritage influenced by its proximity to Russia.
-Setu cuisine features hearty dishes with a focus on potatoes, mushrooms, and dairy products.
+Setu cuisine features hearty dishes with a focus on potatoes, mushrooms, and dairy products, particularly the renowned sõir (sour cream).

 Cultural Significance: